Sidekick

 Sancho Panza, a squire, can be regarded as a sidekick to Don Quixote in Cervantes' famed fictional work.

 A sidekick is a close companion or colleague who is, or is generally regarded as, subordinate to those whom they accompany.

-Origins

 The first recorded use of the term dates from 1896.
-It is believed to have originated in pickpocket slang of the late 19th century.
-The "kick" was the front pocket of a pair of trousers, believed to be the pocket safest from theft.
-Thus, by analogy, a "side-kick" was a person's closest companion.

 One of the earliest recorded examples of a sidekick may be Enkidu, who played a sidekick role to Gilgamesh after they became allies in the Epic of Gilgamesh.
 Other early examples are Achilles and Patroclus in the Iliad and Moses and Aaron in the Old Testament.

+Some claim this to have originated as a pick-pocketing term, but this is not the case.